ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 13. Select **Next**.
 14. On the **Step 3 - Required settings** page, in the **Windows Information Protection mode** setting, select **Block**, and then select **Next**. <br/>

     **Note:** By choosing the **Block** setting, WIP will look for inappropriate data sharing practices and stop the user from completing the action.
-Blocked actions can include sharing information across non-corporate-protected apps, and sharing corporate data between other people and devices outside the organization.
+Blocked actions can include sharing information across non-corporate-protected apps and sharing corporate data between other people and devices outside the organization.
 Holly has decided to select this option given her concern over the Microsoft Power BI app, which can produce reports and queries of company trends that may be confidential.
 15. On the **Step 4 - Advanced settings** page, scroll down to the **Data protection** section.
 You will upload the DRA certificate that you created in the prior task, which will allow recovery of encrypted data. <br/>

     To the right of the **Select a file** field, select the **file** icon.
 In the **File Explorer** window that appears, expand **Local Disk (C:)**, expand **Users**, and then select the **Admin** folder.
 Scroll down through the files in the **Admin** folder, select **DRAcert.CER**, and then select **Open**.<br/>

     **Note:** DRAcert.CER should now appear in the certificate field in the **Data protection** section.
 The DRAcert certificate has now been uploaded to the App Protection policy titled **Win10Policy**.
 This certificate is now available for use in unencrypting protected files. <br/>

     **Important:** At this point in a real-world scenario, to maintain device integrity, you should copy your data recovery certificate to an offline location on a thumb drive or stored in a program for keys and passwords.
 You should also create a backup of this file and store it at another location.
 The certification is how you recover files using Intune.
 If the certificate is not saved, then you cannot recover the file using Windows Information Protection if the device ever becomes compromised.
-For the purpose of this lab, you will not be storing this certificate to an offline device.
+For this lab, you will not store the certificate to an offline device.
 16. Select **Next**.
 17. On the **Step 5 - Assignments** page, under **Included groups**, select **+Select groups to include**.
-Holly wants to limit this policy to the members of the **WIP Users** group, which is the group of users selected to participate in compliace testing for Adatum's pilot project. <br/>
+Holly wants to limit this policy to the members of the **WIP Users** group, which is the group of users selected to participate in compliance testing for Adatum's pilot project. <br/>

     In the **Select groups to include** pane, select **WIP users**, and then select the **Select** button at the bottom of the pane.
 18. Select **Next**.